 Seeds Of Literacy

 |Last updated on April 2, 2015|

 Seeds of Literacy provides personalized education that empowers adults to succeed in their communities.

 We will continue to deliver the highest quality education that inspires a love of learning.
 We shall endeavor to provide a well-resourced and diverse program with a widespread reach.
-In partnership with other organizations, we will be instrumental in breaking the cycle of poverty by strengthening our community through the transformed lives of our students.
+We will be instrumental in breaking the cycle of poverty by strengthening our community through the transformed lives of our students.

 Seeds of Literacy brings together people of diverse backgrounds in order to help break a root cause of poverty: illiteracy.